roylee0704/redux-reddit/reducers/README.md

 ### What is state?

 In my own word, `state` is just a variable that holds a value.
+As @redux_creator says, it's important to define your states/state-tree before anything else.
+Then the next question to ask, how do you define `state` in first place?
+How do you know what `state` to create?

+It's not as hard as you might think, just look at the inputs of `containers/App`, what variable-value does it needs?
+That's the `state` you need.

+*Tips*: Your `react` component shapes your `state`.

 ### What about action?